InfinitumForm/cf-geoplugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-All in one geolocation plugin that provides all geo functionality for the WordPress.
+Unlock the power of location-based functionality of WordPress - The ultimate all-in-one geolocation plugin for WordPress.

 == Description ==

+Are you ready to level up your WordPress game?
+Meet **[WP Geo Controller](https://cfgeoplugin.com/)** (formerly known as CF Geo Plugin), the ultimate geo-marketing tool that will give you full control of your website's geographic information.

+With WP Geo Controller, you can automatically detect the location of your website's visitors and display it on your website, giving you the ability to greet your visitors with a personalized message like "Welcome to our website, [visitor's city]!"
+How cool is that?
+It also allows you to easily attach content, geo tags, Google Maps, and more to posts, pages, widgets, and custom templates with just a few simple options, shortcodes, or even PHP code.
+Say goodbye to manual location lookups and hello to personalized greetings for your visitors.
+Plus, it's fully compatible with popular plugins like WooCommerce, Contact Form 7, Yoast SEO, and WP Super Cache.

-**[WP Geo Controller](https://cfgeoplugin.com/)** (formerly known as CF Geo Plugin) is a GeoMarketing tool that allows you to have full geo control of your WordPress. **WP Geo Controller** gives you ability to attach content, geographic information, geo tags, Google Maps to posts, pages, widgets and custom templates by using simple options, shortcodes, PHP code or JavaScript.
-It also lets you specify a default geographic location for your entire WordPress blog, do SEO redirection, spam protection, WooCommerce control and many more. **WP Geo Controller** help you to increase conversion, do better SEO, capture leads on your blog or landing pages.
+But that's not all, WP Geo Controller also lets you specify a default location for your entire website, do SEO redirection, spam protection, and even control your WooCommerce store.
+Want to increase conversions and capture leads on your blog or landing pages?
+WP Geo Controller can help you with that too.
+With its advanced SEO capabilities and lead generation tools, it's the perfect tool to help you boost your website's performance and reach new heights.

+But wait, there's more!
+WP Geo Controller also utilizes a Content Delivery Network (CDN) to distribute the data, which means lightning-fast loading times for your website.
+And let's not forget about saving space on your servers.
+By using an API, WP Geo Controller allows you to store less data locally, which means more room for all of your other important website data.

+Lastly, WP Geo Controller can help you to comply with legal requirements by filtering legal notices, text, forms, etc. from countries for whom that content may not be relevant.
+This can help you to avoid legal issues and provide a better user experience for your visitors.

 = FREE AND PAID SERVICES =

-WP Geo Controller is a free plugin which works with the **[free and paid services](https://cfgeoplugin.com/information/new-plugin-new-features-new-success/)** that return information about the locations.

-WP Geo Controller is free by itself but API services are limited to **1000 lookups per day** for the free users.
-If you like to have **UNLIMITED** lookup, **please visit [official website](https://cfgeoplugin.com/pricing/) for more informations**.

-**NOTE:** We do not place prices on this page because we reserve the right to change these prices and often have monthly promotions and discounts.
-Please, for more information **[look at our prices](https://cfgeoplugin.com/pricing/)** on the [official website](https://cfgeoplugin.com/).

-This plugin works as a [service](https://en.wikipedia.org/wiki/Software_as_a_service).
+WP Geo Controller is completely free!
+But, just like a superhero needs their trusty sidekick, WP Geo Controller also works with [paid services](https://cfgeoplugin.com/information/new-plugin-new-features-new-success/) that give you unlimited information about your website's visitors.
+However, for the free users, the API services are [limited to 1000 lookups](https://cfgeoplugin.com/documentation/quick-start/frequently-asked-questions/how-does-lookup-work) per day.
+But don't worry, if you want to take your location detection game to the next level, you can upgrade to UNLIMITED lookups by visiting our [official website](https://cfgeoplugin.com/pricing/).

+And the best part?
+We often have monthly promotions and discounts, so don't forget to check out our [pricing page](https://cfgeoplugin.com/pricing/) on the official website for more information.

+WP Geo Controller works as a [service](https://en.wikipedia.org/wiki/Software_as_a_service), so sit back, relax, and let the plugin do all the hard work for you.

 = BENEFITS =